obsidian-ptri-6/obsidian-demo-3.2/README.md

 Install the latest version of Deno
 Install the latest version of Redis to create an instance
+you must install and configure the obsidian dev tool

 If you are running this demo on a windows machine, ensure you are using Windows Subsystem for Linux (WSL2).